 Accurate signage attached to a good network of hostels are the two basic ingredients that any pilgrim seeks when choosing one route or another.
 The Camino between León and Oviedo brings together the two, hence its boom in recent years.
 In addition to the hostels located in León (Camino Francés) and Oviedo (beginning of the Primitive Way), the Camino de San Salvador has a network of municipal hostels in virtually all the stages, as well as some other private hostel, which speaks well of the boom and popularity of this road among pilgrims.
 Not to mention other private accommodations such as a hostel or rural house that make this journey perfectly changeable and allow the stages to be divided into very affordable distances.
 Thus, between León and La Robla is the hostel of Cabanillas; between La Robla and Poladura de la Tercia the hostel of Buiza, etc. This infrastructure helps the pilgrim to travel the route according to his physical capacity, being able to use from four to six and even seven days.

 Credential of the Pilgrim and Salvadoran

-If the pilgrim who travels, at least, the last 100 km walk to Santiago, reward him with the Compostela, those who pilgrimage from León to Oviedo on the Camino de San Salvador will reward, upon payment, the Salvadoran.
+If the pilgrim who travels, at least, the last 100 kilometers to Santiago, reward him with the Compostela, those who pilgrimage from Leon to Oviedo on the Camino de San Salvador will be rewarded, upon payment, by the Salvadoran.
 It is an accredited document signed by the Dean of the Cathedral of Oviedo that can be requested both in the cathedral and in the hostel of El Salvador.